A Detailed Guide To Camping with a new Suzuki Jimny

 The generation 4 Jimny has strong rain gutters when combined with a quality rack system you can load a decent amount of static weight.
 We’ve had upwards of 220kg static weight (not while driving obviously).

 A good rule of thumb is to store anything of weight inside the vehicle to keep the centre of balance lower to the ground.
-If you’re insistent on roof tent camping as I am then read on but please take roof weight seriously.
+If you’re insistent on roof tent camping as I am, and I’m yet to find a set up I like more, then read on but please take roof weight seriously.

 Mounting position